Hacking Chinese

 Before we look at the downside of relying too much on digital dictionaries when learning to read Chinese, let’s not forget that these are often extremely useful, indeed essential, when used correctly.

-In the article linked to in the introduction, David Moser argues that digital dictionaries have revolutionised the process of learning to read Chinese.
+In the article linked to in the introduction above, David Moser argues that digital dictionaries have revolutionised the process of learning to read Chinese.

-I wholeheartedly agree; digital reading is to a very large extent something good.
-In this article, I assume that you already understand the potential benefits, so if you haven’t checked out his article, I suggest you do so before continuing reading this one.
+I wholeheartedly agree; digital reading has an overwhelmingly positive impact on learning Chinese.
+In this article, I assume that you already understand the potential benefits, so if you haven’t checked out his article, I suggest you do so before continuing to read this one.
 Here’s the link again:

 The new paperless revolution in Chinese reading

-In some cases, the answer to whether something is a crippling crutch or an essential aid also depends on what your goals are.
+In some cases, the answer to whether something is an essential aid or crippling crutch depends on what your goals are.

 Useful strategies that easy access to dictionary look-ups stop you from learning

 Drawing on the research of Hosenfeld (1986) and Harris (1997), we can list a number of reading strategies that successful students use when reading in a foreign language.
-I have selected those that are most relevant for this article and provided my own examples:
+For a more recent meta-analysis of meta-cognitive reading strategies in a second language, check Yapp, Graaff and van den Bergh (2021).

 • Relying on prior knowledge of the world – One of the major benefits of learning a language as an adult is that you already know a lot about the world, which can be very helpful when learning to read Chinese.
-You’re well equipped to understand a story in a train station, because you know quite a bit about train stations, why people go there, what they do there, what functions you expect to find there and so on.
-Not everything you’ve learnt about train stations in your home country is applicable to a text about a Chinese train station, but most things are.
+I’ve written about this in more detail here when it comes to listening ability, but the same principles apply to reading ability too.

-• Use of contextual clues such headings, pictures and type of text – You can learn much about a text by just looking at the way it’s formatted, what the pictures show and how the text is structured.
-This information helps you with reading comprehension if you pay attention to it.
-Many standardised exams in Chinese mimic authentic genres of text and might present a reading question which is formatted as a time table or an ad in a newspaper.
+• Use of contextual clues such as headings, pictures and type of text – You can learn much about a text by just looking at the way it’s formatted, what the pictures show and how the text is structured.
+But if you always use your dictionary, you don’t really need these clues.

 • Aiming for the gist rather than detailed comprehension – Sometimes you have no idea what a word means, but that might not stop you from understanding the sentence it’s in.
-Or if it does, you might still be able to understand the main point in the paragraph.
-This is essential for reading speed, since stopping and thinking about each unknown word is not an option for standardised exams, where speed is a concern from most students.
+Reading without resolving all ambiguities is a skill you need to learn.

 • Use of syntactic (grammatical) knowledge of the language – Even if you have just studied Chinese for a short period of time, you do know something about word order.
-This can greatly help you guess the meaning of an unknown word.
-If you see a measure word in front of the unknown word, it’s probably a noun; if you see 过 / 過 right after it, it’s probably a verb.
-Taking this into consideration will increase your ability to guess the meaning.
+Experienced readers can figure out what types of words make sense in a certain position and thereby make it much easier to guess their meaning and function in the text.

 • Analysing the structure and components of unknown words – Most Chinese words are composed of two characters.
 Even if you don’t know the word, perhaps you know the characters.
-Or you know one character.
-Or the semantic component of one or both (the semantic component is usually on the left).
-Simple examples of this are words that include semantic components like 木 (usually trees), 金 (usually metals) or 魚 (fish or at least water-dwelling creatures).
+But if you just tap to reveal the answer, you never learn to do this.

 • Persisting instead of giving up – When you know you have the answer just a click away, it’s tempting to just reach for it the second you need it.
-However, simply reading the sentence again and thinking about it for a moment or two might do the trick.
+Reading a text without a dictionary will then be terribly frustrating.

-• Forming of hypotheses about the meaning of unknown words – Based on all of the above, successful readers form an hypothesis of what the unknown word means.
-This needn’t be explicit or even conscious, but it can be.
-One strategy is to translate to one’s native language, which might give easier access to a range of possible meanings.
+• Forming hypotheses about the meaning of unknown words – Based on all of the above, successful readers form a hypothesis of what the unknown word means.
+This takes longer than just tapping the word.

 • Evaluating these hypotheses based on subsequent text – Naturally, you don’t know if your hypothesis is correct, you just know that it fits the observed facts so far.
-As you keep reading, you can usually evaluate the truthfulness of your hypothesis and adjust.
-If you think the word was probably a drink of some kind, you know you’re wrong if the person then proceeds to eat it in the next sentence.
+If you always look everything up, you never need to evaluate your hypotheses.

 References and further reading